 Arbitration is an important alternative method of dispute resolution.
+A list of arbitration specialists can be found here.
 It is the principal way of resolving international commercial disputes.
 Arbitration can have many advantages over litigation, particularly confidentiality, informality, speed and flexibility.

 The parties appoint one individual or a panel of three to make a binding decision in a dispute court and which can be enforced through the courts.
 Arbitration is confidential and can be more cost-effective than litigation.